merakigenart/script-starter-template/README.md

 # Meraki Script Starter Template

-This template can be used to get started developing a Script for Meraki quickly and easily.
+This template is designed to get you developing a Script for Meraki as quickly as possible.

 Your project must contain at least two files - `Script.js` and `ScriptTraits.js`.
 See the [SDK documentation](https://github.com/merakigenart/meraki-js-sdk/blob/main/README.md) for more a comprehensive description of the requirements when using the SDK.

-To get started, run the setup command below and you can jump right into developing a P5.js script using our SDK.
+To get started, run the setup command below and you can jump right into developing a P5.js, three.js, or plain javascript script for Meraki using our SDK.

 ## Setup